astrofrog/astrofrog.github.com/source/_posts/2013-01-13-what-python-installations-are-scientists-using.markdown

 *Official Installers* refers to the MacOS X disk images, Linux RPMs, and Windows installers that are provided by some projects (including Python itself, Numpy, and Scipy).
-*Admins* refers to System Administrators - these are users who are at institutions where the sysadmins have taken care of setting up the Python environment.
+*Admins* means that Python and the packages were installed by System Administrators.
 [*SciSoft*](http://www.eso.org/sci/software/scisoft/) and [*STScI Python*](http://www.stsci.edu/institute/software_hardware/pyraf/stsci_python/current/stsci-python-download) are two Astronomy-specific software bundles.
 And [*ActivePython*](http://www.activestate.com/activepython) is similar to EPD, but where binary packages are downloaded on-the-fly as needed.

-Of course, some of these are not orthogonal, because e.g. ``easy_install`` can be used to install additional packages not in EPD for example.
+Of course, some of these are not orthogonal, because for example ``easy_install`` can be used to install additional packages not in EPD.
 But the responses from the survey refer to how the main packages (Python, Numpy, and Scipy) were installed.

 What can we take away from the results?